frnsys/geiger/README.md

     localhost:5001/

-To see the results of the baseline ("talked about") algorithm:
+To see the results of the aspects ("talked about") algorithm:

     localhost:5001/talked-about
     localhost:5001/talked-about/<NYT article url>